MADLABatUCI/target-intercept-collab-ai/README.md

 Overview of the main experiment.
 </h3>

 There are three important files that control the final experimental function and interface: _'game-main-exp.html'_ , _'new-interface-all-agents.js'_, _'AIplannerv1.5'_.
-Together, these control the important flow of the experiment. _'game-main-exp.html'_ controls all the HTML elements and intializes the game engine _'new-interface-all-agents.js'_.
-The underlying path planning algorithm for each of the collaborative AI agents is in _'AIplannerv1.5'_.
+Together, these control the important the full experiment. _'game-main-exp.html'_ controls all the HTML elements and intializes the game engine _'new-interface-all-agents.js'_.
+The underlying path planning algorithm for each of the collaborative AI agents is in _'AIplannerv1.5'_ and is referenced in the game engine.

 <h3>
 Understanding the game engine: 'new-interface-all-agents.js'